acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 	- **Feedback-scope**: External argument of a feedback dependence, precedes the internal argument.
 (Not to be annotated.)
 (Bunt & Prasad 2016)
 	- **Feedback-act**:	In a `FEEDBACK_DEPENDENCE` relation, the `Feedback-act` that provides or elicits information about the understanding or evaluation by one of the dialogue participants of the `Feedback-scope` argument, a communicative event that occurred earlier in the discourse.
 (Bunt & Prasad 2016)

-> Note: The relation definitions follow Prasad and Bunt (2016).
-RST, RSTDTB, SDRT and PDTB mapping follows Prasad and Bunt (2016).
+> Note: The relation definitions follow Prasad and Bunt (2015) and Bunt and Prasad (2016).
+RST, RSTDTB, SDRT and PDTB mapping follows Bunt and Prasad (2016).

 > Note: Role labels are taken from ISO SemAF.
 The `Condition` relation corresponds to ISO SemAF CONDITION with internal argument role "Antecedent".
 The `Negated_Condition` relation corresponds to ISO SemAF NEGATIVE CONDITION with internal argument role "Negated_Antecedent".